jaideep2004/creditdost/DIGITAL_AGREEMENT_IMPLEMENTATION_SUMMARY.md

 - `FRONTEND_URL`: For redirect URLs after eSign process
 - `BACKEND_URL`: For webhook endpoints

-## Customization

-### PDF Text Positioning
-The user's name is inserted at coordinates (50, 700) on the first page of the PDF.
-To adjust these coordinates:
-1. Modify the `x` and `y` values in the `generatePdfWithUserData` function in `digitalAgreementController.js`
-2. The coordinates are measured from the bottom-left corner of the page (standard PDF coordinate system)
-3. Experiment with different values to position the text correctly on your template

-### Adding More Dynamic Content
-To add more dynamic content to the PDF:
-1. Extend the `generatePdfWithUserData` function
-2. Add additional `drawText` calls with appropriate coordinates
-3. Pass additional data through the function parameters

 ## Next Steps

-1. Replace the placeholder template (`franchise_agreement_template.pdf`) with an actual PDF template
-2. Adjust the text positioning coordinates in the `generatePdfWithUserData` function
+1. Place your franchise agreement template in the uploads directory
-3. Configure Surepass API credentials in the admin settings
+2. Configure Surepass API credentials in the admin settings
-4. Test the complete workflow with actual PDF documents and eSign transactions
+3. Test the complete workflow with actual PDF documents and eSign transactions
+4. Adjust eSign signature positions based on your template layout
+5. Implement additional security measures for document storage and access

 ## Dependencies

-- `pdf-lib`: For PDF generation and editing
+- Built-in Node.js file system operations (no external PDF libraries needed)
 - `axios`: For API requests to Surepass
 - Existing project dependencies (Express, Mongoose, etc.)

-This implementation provides a complete digital agreement workflow that integrates seamlessly with the existing CreditDost platform architecture.
+This simplified implementation provides a reliable digital agreement workflow that integrates seamlessly with the existing CreditDost platform architecture.